MikeHopley/ftl-ships-strategy/index.md

 With the slow weapons, it’s important to use your Artillery Beam tactically.
 Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
 Manage the power on your Artillery Beam so that it fires at a good time.

 You start with medbay-2, so some "always skip" events are safe!
 You can take "[dilapidated station](https://ftl.fandom.com/wiki/Damaged_Space_Station)" and "[no response to your hails](https://ftl.fandom.com/wiki/Small_research_station_with_no_response)".
-Medbay-2 makes distress beacons better.
+Medbay-2 makes distress beacons a little better.
 Giant alien spiders remain no joke.

 ## Federation C